 But yes – you can use a vacuum of some kind in just about any type of RV.

-We want to acknowledge here that not every RVer needs a vacuum cleaner.
+We would like to acknowledge here that not every RVer requires a vacuum cleaner.
 Many travelers take shorter trips and are perfectly content to keep the rig as clean as possible while traveling and clean ‘er up when they get home.
+Other RVers have little or no carpet in their rigs and might prefer a broom.

 What Is the Best Vacuum for RVs?

 We’d love to be able to shout out a superb vacuum and declare that it’s the best RV vacuum on the market, period.
-While we will tell you our favorite vacuum that we use (and love!) on our own RV, it’s not always that simple.
+While we will tell you our favorite vacuum that we use (and love, still!) on our own RV, it’s not always that simple.
 We all have different needs.

 But first, let’s set the record straight on what we’re all looking for in an RV vacuum.